GabeScott/standard-works-vault/General Conference/1984 October - “If Thou Art Faithful”.md

 Be faithful to him.
 He is the one true source of your strength.
 He is your Father in Heaven.
 He lives.
 He hears and answers prayers.
 Be faithful to God.

-The Lord continued, saying to Emma, “If thou ... walk in the paths of virtue.”
+The Lord continued, saying to Emma, “If thou … walk in the paths of virtue.”

 I think every woman in these gatherings tonight understands the meaning of that.
 I feel those words were given to Emma Smith, and consequently to all of us, as a condition to be observed if we are to receive an inheritance in the kingdom of God.
 Lack of virtue is totally inconsistent with obedience to the commandments of God.
 There is nothing more beautiful than virtue.
 There is no strength that is greater than the strength of virtue.
 There is no other nobility equal to the nobility of virtue.
 There is no quality so becoming, no attire so attractive.

-It is interesting that in this revelation, when the Lord gave that great conditional promise to Emma, he went on to say, “Thy sins are forgiven thee, and thou art an elect lady.”
-(D&C 25:3.)
+It is interesting that in this revelation, when the Lord gave that great conditional promise to Emma, he went on to say, “Thy sins are forgiven thee, and thou art an elect lady.” ([[D&C 25.3|D&C 25:3]].)
 I am so grateful for the gift of forgiveness extended by a merciful Father.
-Said the Lord through the prophet Isaiah concerning those who repent and are forgiven, “Though your sins be as scarlet, they shall be as white as snow; though they be red like crimson, they shall be as wool.”
-(Isa.
-1:18.)
+Said the Lord through the prophet Isaiah concerning those who repent and are forgiven, “Though your sins be as scarlet, they shall be as white as snow; though they be red like crimson, they shall be as wool.” ([[Isaiah 1.18|Isa.
+1:18]].)

 To any within the sound of my voice who may be grieving over serious mistakes in their lives, I hold out the assurance, given anciently and in modern revelation, that where there is repentance there may be forgiveness.
 Do not dwell upon the tragic mistakes of the past.
-Rather, “look to God and live.”
-(Alma 37:47.)
+Rather, “look to God and live.” ([[Alma 37.47|Alma 37:47]].)

 Emma was called “an elect lady.”
 That is, to use another line of scripture, she was a “chosen vessel of the Lord.”
-(See Moro.
-7:31.)
+(See [[Moroni 7.31|Moro.
+7:31]].)
 Each of you is an elect lady.
 You have come out of the world as partakers of the restored gospel of Jesus Christ.
 You have made your election, and if you are living worthy of it, the Lord will honor you in it and magnify you.

-He then went on to say to Emma, “Murmur not because of the things which thou hast not seen.”
-(D&C 25:4.)
+He then went on to say to Emma, “Murmur not because of the things which thou hast not seen.” ([[D&C 25.4|D&C 25:4]].)
 He was speaking of the plates which her husband was translating, she serving at the time as his scribe.
 Evidently she complained because Joseph would not show them to her.
 The Lord is saying to her, “Murmur not.
 Complain not.
 Accept what must be in my eternal wisdom, and do not find fault.”
 There are a few women in the Church who complain because they do not hold the priesthood.
 I think the Lord would say to you, “murmur not because of the things which are not given thee.”

 This is his work.
 Joseph did not set the rule about not showing the plates to others.
 He was instructed concerning it.
 Nor have we set the rule concerning those who should receive the priesthood.
 That was established by him whose work this is, and he alone could change it.

-Emma was called, in the words of this revelation, to be “a comfort unto my servant, Joseph Smith, Jun., thy husband, in his afflictions, with consoling words, in the spirit of meekness.”
-(D&C 25:5.)
+Emma was called, in the words of this revelation, to be “a comfort unto my servant, Joseph Smith, Jun., thy husband, in his afflictions, with consoling words, in the spirit of meekness.” ([[D&C 25.5|D&C 25:5]].)
 That is interesting language.
 She was his wife, his companion, his strength in his afflictions.
 She was to comfort with consoling words, given in a spirit of meekness.

 I see in that the challenge to every woman who is a wife to set the tone of that which is spoken in the home.
-It was said of old that “a soft answer turneth away wrath.”
-(Prov.
-15:1.)
+It was said of old that “a soft answer turneth away wrath.” ([[Proverbs 15.1|Prov.
+15:1]].)
 It is interesting to me that in this revelation the Lord spoke of consoling words in the spirit of meekness.

 There is so much of argument in the homes of the people.
 It is so destructive.
 It is so corrosive.
 It leads only to bitterness, heartbreak, and tears.
 How well advised we would be, each of us, when there is tension, when there is friction, when there is affliction, to speak with consoling words in the spirit of meekness.

-Emma was to be ordained under the hand of Joseph “to expound scriptures, and to exhort the church, according as it shall be given thee by my Spirit.”
-(D&C 25:7.)
+Emma was to be ordained under the hand of Joseph “to expound scriptures, and to exhort the church, according as it shall be given thee by my Spirit.” ([[D&C 25.7|D&C 25:7]].)

 She was to be a teacher.
 She was to be a teacher of righteousness and truth.
-For the Lord said concerning this calling to her, “thou shalt receive the Holy Ghost, and thy time shall be given to writing, and to learning much.”
-(D&C 25:8.)
+For the Lord said concerning this calling to her, “thou shalt receive the Holy Ghost, and thy time shall be given to writing, and to learning much.” ([[D&C 25.8|D&C 25:8]].)

 She was to study the gospel.
 She also was to study the things of the world in which she lived.
 That was made clear in subsequent revelations applicable to all of us.
 She was to devote her time “to learning much.”
 She was to write, giving expression to her thoughts.